sile/nopng/README.md

 Limitations
 -----------

-- Animated PNG (APNG) is not supported
+- Animated PNG (APNG) is not supported yet